Motivic cohomology of fat points in Milnor range via formal and rigid geometries: The graph homomorphisms and the regulators

 is the identity map, and all arrows are isomorphisms. \end{cor} \begin{proof} For the injectivity of $gr$, we simply note that the composite $\tilde{\Upsilon} \circ gr$ evaluated at the Milnor symbols $\{ a_1, \cdots, a_n \} \in K_n ^M (k\llp t\rlp )$ for some $a_i \in (k\llp t\rlp ) ^{\times}$ is again $\{ a_1, \cdots, a_n \} $.
 Thus $\tilde{\Upsilon} \circ gr = {\rm Id}$.
 In particular, $gr$ is injective.

 For the surjectivity of $gr$, we may follow B. Totaro \cite[\S 4]{Totaro}.
-When $F$ is a field, to prove that the graph homomorphism $K_n ^M (F) \to \CH^n (\Spec (F), n)$ to the ordinary cubical higher Chow group, is surjective, for each closed point, Totaro used the norm $N : L ^{\times} \to F ^{\times}$, where $L$ is the residue field of the point, to relate the class of a given closed point to a cycle given by $F$-rational points.
+When $F$ is a field, to prove that the graph homomorphism $K_n ^M (F) \to \CH^n (\Spec (F), n)$ to the ordinary cubical higher Chow group, is surjective, Totaro used the norm $N : L ^{\times} \to F ^{\times}$ to relate the class of a given closed point to a cycle given by $F$-rational points, where $L$ is the residue field of the point.

-Specializing to the case $F= k\llp t\rlp$, we can repeat the argument of Totaro \emph{mutatis mutandis}.
+Specializing to the case $F= k\llp t\rlp$ (which is infinite), we can repeat the argument of Totaro \emph{mutatis mutandis}.
 As this corollary does not play an important role for the rest of the article, we omit details. \end{proof}